ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 For the _Chirp!_ application there was the issue of what to do with [replies](#Activity_Reply).
 Since replies are linked with a child-parent relation, deleting a parent _Cheep_ would result in all subsequent child _Cheeps_ being deleted.
 This is why we opted for a deletion style similar to Reddit.
-On Reddit, posts and replies are not removed and deleted, but simple noted as _[Deleted by user]_.
+On Reddit, posts and replies are not removed and deleted, but instead noted as _[Deleted by user]_.
 With this method users will not lose their replies, simply because the author of the main _Cheep_ decided to delete their post.
 An example of the visual effect of anonymisation of user data can be seen below.